October 2025

 What does art offer to a society in the midst of both local and global change?

 Athens is a city of contradictions, beauty, and grit.
 Crowned by the serene Parthenon atop its rocky Acropolis, a proud relic of Ancient Greek civilization, it is now a fascinating mix of classical sites, neoclassical architecture, and postwar urban sprawl.
-Its streets below filled with cats, graffiti, dusty, cracked pavements, and the thrill of violet jacaranda trees.
+Its streets below scattered with cats, graffiti, dusty, cracked pavements, and the thrill of violet jacaranda trees.
 Occupied by Turkey for 400 years, after independence the capital was rebuilt according to the romantic architectural notions of 19th-century French, German, and English Western powers.
 It has evolved into a city that culturally still looks back, but through a new generation of practitioners, is reclaiming ownership of its present and future art narratives.

 So how does one write about Athens and art, without layering more visions and fantasies onto its culture?
 The Greek economy is already fueled by tourism, ancient nostalgia, and shipping, and quickly I realised it was unavoidable.
 Instead, I can only share snatched glimpses via a fragmented, flawed, and foreign gaze.